About the HMOCAP

 Pursuant to Florida’s Insurer Insolvency statutes, the HMOCAP guarantees, reinsures, assumes, or provides coverage for members of the insolvent HMO subject to the terms and limitations provided in Florida law.

-The HMOCAP will cover services that would have been covered by the subscribers’ contracts with the insolvent HMO from the date of insolvency until the date a subscriber attains replacement coverage with another HMO or other entity that provides health care coverage.
+The HMOCAP will cover services that would have been covered by the subscribers’ contracts with the insolvent HMO from the date of insolvency until the date a subscriber attains replacement coverage with another HMO or other entity that provides health care coverage, or until the subscriber has reached the statutory limits of his or her HMOCAP coverage.